;

 SERVE partners with area farmers who bring in produce and eggs and retail businesses provide meat, bread, snacks and dairy products.
 They also get a portion of goods from food banks.

-But Chaney says it’s not enough.
+But Cheney says it’s not enough.
 She wants to bring in more farmers and reduce the reliance on canned goods.

 It’s not just food that SERVE clients are seeking.
 In a building next to the pantry is “the House” where clients can get dog food, diapers, menstrual products, laundry detergent and baby formula.